PsiPhiTheta/HFCrypto/README.md

 1. Make sure you have latest version of pip3:
     `sudo -H pip3 install --upgrade pip`
-1. pyCharm does not import installed modules:
+2. pyCharm does not import installed modules:
     Go to preferences -> Project: HFCrypto -> Project: Interpreter and set the right path to the modules.

+## Telegram

+The main bot used can be found: @HFCryptoBot on the Telegram platform